dankilman/awe/README.md

 ## Getting Started

-The basic idea in `awe` is the you create an `awe.Page()` instance in the beginning of your script. e.g:
+The basic idea in `awe` is that you create an `awe.Page()` instance in the beginning of your script. e.g:

 ```python
 from awe import Page